ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Methodology

-The message passing methodology is a key component of our model.
-To echo the strategy of \emph{the grandmother cells}, the multi-angle representations of entities and documents have been constructed previously in the reasoning graph as heterogeneous nodes, then we use attention to activate or deactivate them to select some key node pairs in our reasoning clues, and empirically we regard this process as the reading reasoning in graph.
+Message passing is a key component of our model.
+To echo the selectivity of \emph{grandmother cells}, we use the attention mechanism to select (\ie activate or deactivate) key node pairs in our reasoning graph, and we empirically regard this process as the reading reasoning in the graph.